Geography KS1/KS2: Maps

 It has been developed in a child-centred way to allow pupils to visualise themselves using maps in their everyday lives.

-This video is a useful tool to introduce pupils to maps and their uses.
+This short film is a useful tool to introduce pupils to maps and their uses.

 It can be used to set the scene before pupils use a map to explore their school grounds or local area.

-The video outlines some common errors when using maps which pupils will then know to avoid when they start to use maps themselves.
+The film outlines some common errors when using maps which pupils will then know to avoid when they start to use maps themselves.